 55. RWD (Responsive Web Design)

-Responsive web design provides the same experience while looking at a website, no matter if it is on a computer, mobile or tablet device.
+Responsive web design revolves around providing the same experience while looking at a website, regardless of whether it is on a computer, mobile or tablet device.

-User experience is a major factor in the algorithms of different search engines, thus it has become crucial to get good rankings.
+User experience is a major factor in the algorithms of different search engines, and a site that is optimized for each type of device has therefore become an important part of achieving a high site or page ranking.

 56. AWD (Adaptive Web Design)